hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

     `master_config.machine_type` and `worker_config.machine_type`.

 * `staging_bucket` - (Optional) The Cloud Storage staging bucket used to stage files, such as Hadoop jars, between client machines and the cluster.
-Note: if not specified, a bucket will be auto created for you.
-When it comes to destroying the cluster, auto generated buckets (and ALL of their content) will also be destroyed.
+   Note: If you don't explicitly specify a `staging_bucket` then GCP will auto create / assign one for you, however you are NOT guaranteed to get an auto generated bucket which is solely dedicated to your cluster; it may be shared with other clusters in the same region/zone also choosing to use the auto generation option.

+* `delete_autogen_bucket` (Optional) If this is set to true, upon destroying the cluster, if no explicit `staging_bucket` was specified (i.e. an auto generated bucket was relied upon) then this auto generated bucket will also be deleted as part of the cluster destroy.
+   By default this is set to false.

 * `image_version` - (Optional) The Cloud Dataproc image version to use for the cluster - this essentially controls the sets of software versions